 I’ve spilled a lot of ink, or, more accurately, punched a lot of keys, on this young website about immigration and its effects on the West, and for good reason.
-The majority of our issues can be traced to irresponsible immigration policies coinciding with a fractured and divisive public discourse and staunch adherence to multi-culturalism.
-A profound loss of cultural confidence, which has enabled the rise of the multi-culti ethos, essentially holds that all cultures are created equal, and it is cultural imperialism for us in the West to assert our over-arching principles and values, and insist on immigrants assimilating given the fact that they are, in fact, coming to put down roots in our respective countries.
-This does not require the immigrant population renounce everything about their own unique cultural inheritance so long as it doesn’t clash with their new environs, but what it does require is, at minimum, agreement on the broad set of values (including jurisprudence) that define the country in question.
+There is perhaps no greater issue confronting us today than wholesale demographic transformation; mass, undifferentiated immigration and a staunch adherence to multi-culturalism have collided with a fractured and divisive public discourse, a loss of civilizational confidence, and a cratered white birthrate to potentially cataclysmic effect.
+This profound loss of civilizational confidence, which has in no small part enabled the rise of the multi-culti ethos, essentially holds that all cultures are created equal, and it is cultural imperialism for us in the West to assert our over-arching principles and values, and insist on immigrants assimilating given the fact that they are, in fact, coming to put down roots in our respective countries.
+This requires the immigrant discard previous loyalties and, at bare minimum, adhere to the broad set of norms and values (including jurisprudence) that define the country in question.
 Therein, however, lies the rub; we have increasingly lost sight of who exactly we are and what we stand for, as tribalism deepens and faith in our institutions crumbles.

 Looking specifically at the American context, in the Federalist Papers Number Two, John Jay (“Publius”) argues that it is the relative homogeneity of the American people that allows for the success of the kind of hybridized republic Jay and his compatriots espoused, and was ultimately implemented in the form of the newly-ratified Constitution which took effect in 1789.
 Per Jay: